LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Adoption can be described as the successful integration of an innovation in a health care facility.
 Adoption is a time-dependent process.

-The Clinical Adoption Metamodel [4] describes four dimensions of adoption of application systems that depend on each other: The first dimension of adoption is “availability,” which comprises the ability of users to access the system, the availability of the system, and the availability of content and features of the system.
+The Clinical Adoption Metamodel [4] describes four dimensions of adoption of application systems that depend on each other: The first dimension of adoption is "availability," which comprises the ability of users to access the system, the availability of the system, and the availability of content and features of the system.
-The second dimension of adoption is “system use,” comprising the actual use of the system and the subjective user experience with the system.
+The second dimension of adoption is "system use," comprising the actual use of the system and the subjective user experience with the system.
-The third dimension of adoption focuses on “clinical behaviors” and comprises the meaningful adaptation of clinical processes to the system.
+The third dimension of adoption focuses on "clinical behaviors" and comprises the meaningful adaptation of clinical processes to the system.
-The fourth dimension of adoption is reached when the new system has an impact on “clinical outcome” at the patient level, the provider level, or the population level.
+The fourth dimension of adoption is reached when the new system has an impact on "clinical outcome" at the patient level, the provider level, or the population level.
 Combined, these four dimensions describe an adoption trajectory from first implementation of a new application system (or a specific feature of it) to changes in outcomes.
 This adoption model is helpful to identify the evaluation questions that are most relevant for given situation.
 In other words: Depending on the state of adoption of an application system, only specific evaluation questions are of relevance and make sense.
 For example, imagine that a health care facility has introduced a CPOE system for medication ordering with the aim to increase efficiency and quality of prescriptions.
-- In the adoption phase of “availability,” evaluation may focus on the following question: Is the CPOE system sufficiently made available to the intended user groups, for example, do all relevant users have a user account and are sufficient mobile tools for prescriptions available on all wards?
+- In the adoption phase of "availability," evaluation may focus on the following question: Is the CPOE system sufficiently made available to the intended user groups, for example, do all relevant users have a user account and are sufficient mobile tools for prescriptions available on all wards?
 Is the system available as planned, for example, are there no unplanned downtimes and is performance and stability as planned?
 Is all needed information available within the CPOE system, including patient administration data, prescription information, drug information databases, and interaction checks?
 Are all interfaces working as planned?
 Are the users sufficiently trained on the CPOE system, for example, have all physicians and nurses received sufficient training and support?
-- In the adoption phase of “system use,” evaluation may cover the following questions: Is the CPOE system being used as intended by the various user groups, for example, are all prescriptions entered directly by the physicians into the CPOE system during ward rounds?
+- In the adoption phase of "system use," evaluation may cover the following questions: Is the CPOE system being used as intended by the various user groups, for example, are all prescriptions entered directly by the physicians into the CPOE system during ward rounds?
 Are all main features of the CPOE system being used as intended, for example, are interaction checks used at all?
 Do the users consider the system to be user-friendly?
-- In the adoption phase of “clinical behavior,” evaluation will focus on the processes: Are the prescription processes efficiently supported by the system?
+- In the adoption phase of "clinical behavior," evaluation will focus on the processes: Are the prescription processes efficiently supported by the system?
 How many automatic alerts of interaction checks occur, and are they considered and reacted upon by the clinical users?
 Did the overall number of prescriptions change after introduction of the CPOE system?
-- In the adoption phase of “clinical outcome,” evaluation will assess improvement in patient outcomes (e.g., reduction of medication errors, increase in patient safety) or costs (e.g., reduction of medication costs).
+- In the adoption phase of "clinical outcome," evaluation will assess improvement in patient outcomes (e.g., reduction of medication errors, increase in patient safety) or costs (e.g., reduction of medication costs).

 Evaluation questions thus have to be properly chosen depending on the adoption phase of an application component and depending on the decision that is to be supported by the evaluation, such as decision on further rollout, on further upgrades or other technical improvements before rollout, or on cancellation of a pilot project.